 I’m a monthly grassroots donor to five essential activist and cultural organizations whose multidisciplinary work informs my own: Critical Resistance, the Right to Counsel NYC Coalition, the Audre Lorde Project, Danspace Project, and Performance Space New York.

 I’ve also collaborated in the following activities:

-The Harm Reduction Collaboratory—a collaborative-research undertaking I piloted with my students at Gettysburg College during the fall 2020 semester (no link yet; details to come).
+The Harm Reduction Collaboratory—a research/practice undertaking I piloted with my students at Gettysburg College during the fall 2020 semester (no link yet; details to come).